YoonjaeH/HackIllinois/README.md

+# Discrimination_Prediction

-## Discrimination_Prediction
+## Motivation
+With the emergence of the [novel coronavirus](https://www.who.int/csr/don/31-december-2020-sars-cov2-variants/en/), our society has witnessed soar in racial discrimination and hate crime since last year.
+Despite the governmental authority's continued effort to enforce [the Fourteenth Amendment](https://constitutioncenter.org/interactive-constitution/amendment/amendment-xiv), the law enforcement force is often inefficiently distributed and thus its efficiency in hate crime prevention is diminished.
+Thus, we propose a model to predict occurences of hate crimes to contribute to the efficient prevention of the hate crimes.

-# Project Discription
+## Project Description
-Collect racial discrimination-related event instances with [Google News API](https://newsapi.org/s/google-news-api) to predict casualty and location of future possible discrimanation-related events.
-We make a visualization model of past events and forecast predictions.
+We first collect racial discrimination-related event instances with [New York Times API](https://developer.nytimes.com), especially the date, location and the respective occurences of the crimes.
+Based on the data collected, we train a deep learning model to predict occurences and locations of future possible discrimanation-related events.
+Our interactive dashboard enable users to instinctively compare the predicted number of crimes and the actual occurences.

-# Authors
+## Authors
 - Soohyuck Cho
 - Yoonjae Hwang
 - Jongwoo Jeon